CUBoulder-Ashwin/NAutoHUB/README.md

 # 🚀 NAutoHUB Setup Guide

-This guide walks you through setting up the NAutoHUB environment — both manually and automatically.
+This guide walks you through setting up the NAutoHUB

 ---